biswa-mahanta/Actin-Filament-Bundling-Analysis/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To use the codes, the entire repository can be downloaded from the <Code> dropdown menu.
+To use the codes, the entire repository can be downloaded from the "code" dropdown menu.
 Please save them in an accessible location in your computer.

 ### Prerequisites